EXHIBITION ON VIEW: Jan 21 - May 2, 2021

 CURATED BY JENNY GEROW

-In-person viewing at BRIC will be available during reduced hours, Wed-Sat 11am-6pm, and at reduced capacity.
+In-person viewing at BRIC will be available during reduced hours, Wed-Sat 11AM-6PM, and at reduced capacity.
 Visitors are encouraged to make a reservation 48 hrs in advance and are asked to limit their time in the space to an hour.
 In-person viewing availability is subject to change, in accordance with city and state health authorities.
 Check back soon for the virtual exhibition, which will be on view in early Feb, 2021.

 Emily Oliveira’s artwork delves deep into Latinx queer, sci-fi utopia, using textiles to create a portal into an elasticized perception of a world that is and what could be.
 I Saw God and She Wasn’t Made of Money transforms BRIC’s Project Room into a devotional space using embroidery, quilting, beading, and rug tufting, one that is reminiscent of the Damanhur temple near Turin, Italy.
 Olivieira’s hand-dyed silks are layered, mythological narratives that are influenced by and celebratory of the many forms of contemporary marginalized utopian communities: the radical action and aesthetics of Chile’s Colectivo Arpilleras Memorarte; the world building narratives of Star Trek fan fiction zines; and the night-life community of Ginger’s, the last dyke bar in Brooklyn.
 Heavily reliant on allegory as a narrative tool, she embeds within her textiles stories of collective imagining and teaching for the present moment without the limiting boundaries of colonialism and the binary of heteronormativity.